 The word “creamy” may not be enough for this meal.
-That height of velvety rice, risotto, is already luscious enough, but then we went and added in rich, delicious cheddar.
-And in case you're looking for something more than just “creamy,” roasted broccoli and red onion lend both a deep flavor and nice crunch to send this decadence over the top.
+That elevated velvety rice, risotto, is already luscious enough, but then we went and added in rich, delicious cheddar.
+And in case you're looking for something more than just “creamy,” roasted broccoli and shallot lend both a deep flavor and nice crunch to send this decadence over the top.

 Finish Roasting the Vegetables

 Carefully, add Parmesan to vegetables and roast until broccoli is lightly browned, 4-6 minutes.

 Remove from oven.
 Cover cooked vegetables with foil.

 Add 1 tsp. olive oil, Arborio rice, and garlic to hot pot.
 Stir constantly until rice is toasted and opaque, 1-2 minutes.

 Add white wine and stir constantly until evaporated, 30 seconds.

 Add 1 cup hot broth.
 Rice should just be covered by broth.
 Stir constantly until nearly all broth is absorbed, 4-6 minutes.

 Add ½ cup hot broth and stir constantly until broth is nearly all absorbed.
 Repeat this process, stirring often, 18-20 minutes.

 Taste as you cook, checking for tenderness.
 When rice has no more "bite" or crunch, it's done.
 There may be broth left.